-previously passed at node k + 1 in x % of all instances where node k + 1 was reached.
-If k + 1 had not been reached before, subjects were told so.
+In treatment NS pass rates were node-specific but still aggregated over all previous periods.
+Whenever Odd had to make a decision at node k, a message was displayed saying that Even subjects had previously passed at node k + 1 in x % of all instances where node k + 1 was reached.
+If k + 1had not been reached before, subjects were told so.
 Again, pass rates were updated after each round.

-- Treatment AN-MA was identical to treatment AN with the exception that pass rates were calculated as moving averages from the last 5 rounds. - Treatment NS-MA was identical to treatment NS with the exception that pass rates were calculated as moving averages from the last 5 rounds. - Finally, in treatment NO subjects did not receive any information about average pass rates other than their experience from own past play.
+Treatment AN-MA was identical to treatment AN with the exception that pass rates were calculated as moving averages from the last 5 rounds.
+Similarly, treatment NS-MA was identical to treatment NS with the exception that pass rates were calculated as moving averages from the last 5 rounds.